 The updated asset allocation includes three broad asset categories: Equity, Fixed Income and Real Assets.
 The broad asset categories are further categorized into 14 separate asset classes.
 Initial variances to long-term allocation targets may be quite large but are expected to gradually diminish.
 Rebalancing ranges have been established to accommodate current variances to target and will be tightened over time as appropriate.
-The asset allocation as of December 31, 2018, along with targets and ranges, is as follows:
+The asset allocation as of December 31, 2019, along with targets and ranges, is as follows:

-ASSET CATEGORY/CLASS CURRENT ALLOCATION TARGET ALLOCATION MINIMUM ALLOCATION MAXIMUM ALLOCATION
+ASSET CATEGORY/CLASS CURRENT ALLOCATION MAXIMUM ALLOCATION

-Equity 37.1% 55%
+Equity 40.6% 55%

-Global Equity 19.6% 40% 18% 48%
+Global Equity 25.0% 40% 18% 48%

-Emerging Markets Equity 2.2% 10% 0% 12%
+Emerging Markets Equity 2.6% 10% 0% 12%

-Private Equity 15.3% 5% - -
+Private Equity 13.0% 5% - -

-Fixed Income 28.6% 35%
+Fixed Income 31.9% 35%

-Cash 2.4% 3% 0% 5%
+Cash 4.4% 3% 0% 5%

-Short-Term Core Bonds 12.3% 12% 5% 15%
+Short-Term Core Bonds 12.8% 12% 5% 15%

-Investment Grade Bonds 0.0% 4% 2% 6%
+Investment Grade Bonds 1.8% 4% 2% 6%

-Global Bonds 3.1% 4% 2% 6%
+Global Bonds 3.4% 4% 2% 6%

-Bank Loans 5.4% 4% 2% 6%
+Bank Loans 3.9% 4% 2% 6%

-High Yield 3.9% 4% 2% 6%
+High Yield 4.2% 4% 2% 6%

-Emerging Market Debt 0.9% 4% 2% 6%
+Emerging Market Debt 1.0% 4% 2% 6%

-Private Debt 0.6% 0% - -
+Private Debt 0.4% 0% - -

-Real Assets 34.3% 10%
+Real Assets 27.5% 10%

-Real Estate 23.0% 5% - -
+Real Estate 18.5% 5% - -

-Natural Resources 8.5% 5% - -
+Natural Resources 6.4% 5% - -

-Infrastructure 2.8% 0% - -
+Infrastructure 2.6% 0% - -

-J 1

 The updated long-term asset allocation included increases to the overall targets for public liquid asset and decreases to the targets for illiquid private assets.
 The investment portfolio is undergoing a transition from a current allocation with substantial exposure to illiquid private market assets to a more traditional allocation profile.
-In October 2018, the Board approved a new long-term asset allocation, recognizing that implementation would be subject to the gradual unwinding of private market assets.
 In November 2018, the Board approved an asset allocation implementation plan to prioritize the reallocation of cash distributions from private market assets as follows:

 ORDER OF REALLOCATION Allocate up to Target, then proceed to next asset class 1.
-Safety Reserve - Cash 2.
-Safety Reserve - Short-Term Investment Grade Bonds 3.
-Global Equity, only if current exposure is less than 22% of DPFP 1 4.
-Emerging Market Equity, only if current exposure is less than 2.5% of DPFP 2 5.
+Safety Reserve - Cash 1 2.
+Safety Reserve - Short-Term Investment Grade Bonds 1 3.
+Global Equity, only if current exposure is less than 22% of DPFP 2 4.
+Emerging Markets Equity, only if current exposure is less than 2.5% of DPFP 3 5.
 Investment Grade Bonds 6.
 Global Bonds 7.
 Bank Loans 8.
 High Yield Bonds 9.
-Global Equity above 22%, contributions limited to 6% per year.
-10. Emerging Market Debt 11.
+Global Equity above 22%, contributions limited to 6% per year 10.
+Emerging Market Debt 11.
 Emerging Markets Equity above 2.5%, contributions limited to 2.5% per year 12.
 Private Real Estate (aggregate illiquid exposure must be under 20%) 13.
 Private Equity (aggregate illiquid exposure must be under 15%)

-Global Equity target weight is 40%.
+- (1) The Safety Reserve is not required to be allocated to target if deemed prudent by Staff and Consultant. - (2) Global Equity target weight is 40%.
 If current exposure is more than 22% proceed to next asset class in the matrix.
 The reallocation framework is designed to maintain at least the mid-2018 exposure to public equity, prior to increasing fixed-income exposure.

-Emerging Market Equity Target weight is 10%.
+(3) Emerging Market Equity Target weight is 10%.
 If current exposure is more than 2.5% proceed to next asset class in the matrix.
-The reallocation framework is designed to
+The reallocation framework is designed to maintain at - Emerging Market Equity Target weight is 10%.
+If current exposure is more than 2.5% proceed to next asset class in the matrix.
+The reallocation framework is designed to maintain at least the mid-2018 exposure to public equity, prior to increasing fixed-income exposure.